dotnet/docs-maui/docs/troubleshooting.md

 Visual Studio for Mac's installer and updater uses `dotnet workload install` commands to install the .NET MAUI *.pkg* files.

-Since *.pkg* files can't be uninstalled, the simplest way to uninstall the workloads on a Mac is to run the following commands to delete specific folders:
+Since *.pkg* files can't be uninstalled, the simplest approach to uninstalling the workloads on a Mac is to run the following commands to delete the specified folders:

 ```zsh
 rm -r ~/.dotnet/